2018–19 DFB-Pokal: Champion qualification

-The winner of the DFB-Pokal earns automatic qualification for the group stage of next year's edition of the UEFA Europa League.
-As winners Bayern Munich had already qualified for the UEFA Champions League by winning the Bundesliga, the spot went to the team in sixth, VfL Wolfsburg, and the league's second qualifying round spot went to the team in seventh, Eintracht Frankfurt.
-As Bayern won both the Bundesliga and the DFB-Pokal, completing a double, the runner-up of the Bundesliga, Borussia Dortmund, hosted the 2019 DFL-Supercup at the start of the next season.
+The winners of the DFB-Pokal earned automatic qualification for the group stage of next year's edition of the UEFA Europa League.
+As winners Bayern Munich had already qualified for the UEFA Champions League by winning the Bundesliga, the spot went to the team in sixth place, VfL Wolfsburg, and the league's second qualifying round spot went to the team in seventh place, Eintracht Frankfurt.
+As Bayern won both the Bundesliga and the DFB-Pokal, completing a double, the runners-up of the Bundesliga, Borussia Dortmund, hosted the 2019 DFL-Supercup at the start of the next season.

 Schedule

-All draws were generally held at the German Football Museum in Dortmund, on a Sunday evening at 18:00 after each round (unless noted otherwise).
+All draws were held at the German Football Museum in Dortmund, on a Sunday evening at 18:00 after each round (unless noted otherwise).
 The draws were televised on ARD's Sportschau, broadcast on Das Erste.
 From the quarter-finals onwards, the draw for the DFB-Pokal der Frauen also generally took place at the same time.

 The rounds of the 2018–19 competition were scheduled as follows: